-UX research is the process of studying your target users, their requirements and desires, in an effort to prove or disprove assumptions, understand expectations and find commonalities across the range of individuals that use your products.
+UX research, or user experience research, is the process of studying your target users, their requirements, and desires in an effort to prove or disprove assumptions, understand expectations, and find commonalities across the range of individuals that use your products.

-By conducting UX research, we’re ensuring that we can offer our users the best possible outcome, because our research methods help us to pinpoint the most effective solutions to their business problems.
+By conducting UX research, we’re ensuring that we can offer our clients the best possible outcome as our research methods help us to pinpoint the most effective solutions to their business problems.
 UX research can also be iterative, meaning we can apply it readily at any stage in the design process and even bend or shape research approaches to accommodate any progress made up to that point.

-Generative, or ‘discovery research’, is a research approach used to create a deep understanding of your users’ pain points and trigger events.
+Generative, or ‘discovery research’, is a UX research approach used to create a deep understanding of your users’ pain points and trigger events.
 Simply put, we use it to define a problem that we’d like to design a solution for in a way that resonates with the motivations and behaviours of our target audience.
-This approach means that we’re attacking challenges directly from the problem-space and enables us to more easily define a problem statement and re-frame it into a solution, or opportunity for design.
+This approach means that we’re attacking challenges directly, enabling us to more easily define a problem statement and re-frame it into a solution, or an opportunity for design.

-Evaluative or evaluation research is a type of research used to validate existing solutions or concepts so that they can be further improved.
-This type of iterative UX research can be used to assess a solution at a granular level to ensure optimal usability and that it suitably meets user requirements as well as the outcomes of your generative research.
+Evaluative or evaluation research is a type of UX research that is used to validate existing solutions or concepts so that they can be further improved.
+This type of iterative UX research can be used to assess a solution at a granular level to ensure optimal usability and that it meets user requirements, as well as the outcomes of your generative UX research.

-Even when you don’t quite have that “final” solution, evaluative research can still play an integral role in your design process.
+Even when you don’t quite have a final solution, evaluative UX research can still play an integral role in your design process.
 As long as there is something to evaluate, you can conduct this type of research at any point in your product lifecycle, no matter how tangible your ideas are, no matter how early or advanced they may be.

-With your problems understood a little better, you can begin to select your research methods or exercises.
+With your problems understood a little better, you can begin to select your UX research methods or exercises.
 First, think about your goals or intended outcomes, your current phase in the design process and the resources you have at your disposal.
-Then, it’s a case of (you guessed it!) researching various methods and determining which you think work best for you.
+Then, it’s a case of researching various methods and determining which you think work best for you.

 Popular UX Research Methods

-Generating those expert user insights is an integral part of that project kickstart process.
-This particular method is also a great way to build empathy with the people that run the show.
+Generating expert user insights is an integral part of a project kickstart process.
+This particular UX research method is also a great way to build empathy with the people that run the show.
 You’ll find that you’ll begin to understand your users’ problems better if you can empathise with them.
-Having user empathy will enable you to set aside your own beliefs about certain challenges and gain valuable insight into your user needs and preferences.
+Having user empathy will enable you to set aside your own beliefs about certain challenges, and gain valuable insight into your user needs and preferences.

 UX surveys or questionnaires are a relatively quick way to collect vital data about your target audience and potential users.
-It’s definitely the speed at which information can be gathered that make them so appealing to researchers.
-They’re also an incredibly effective way of gathering feedback on a live product, making them both a generative and evaluative approach to research.
+The speed at which information can be gathered makes them very appealing to UX researchers, but they’re also an incredibly effective way of gathering feedback on a live product.
+This makes them both a generative and evaluative approach to UX research.

-Card sorting is used traditionally for evaluating information architecture.
-It’s designed to help you better understand your users’ expectations and assess their understanding of topics or information.
+Card sorting is traditionally used for evaluating information architecture.
+It’s designed to help you better understand your users’ expectations, and assess their understanding of different topics.
 Card sorting can help create a robust framework for your product, giving it an organised structure that sits well with user requirements.

-As you may be able to tell, there is no go-to research method or approach.
+There is no one go-to UX research method or approach.
 The approaches that we’ve highlighted are designed with different goals in mind, and UX research methods should always be selected based on your unique needs, your understanding of the problems and the intended outcomes of your project.
 However, everything that we have touched on is incredibly valuable in its own right.